exploiitm/blog/content/writeups/Guild_Selection_CTF/Befunge.md

 		Vielaedhc tdtycsus us one xrto.
 Cra kiryyc ntje prie rv td uzet rd onus uv cra tooedzez one hcmeisehaiuoc hyam's hickor sessurd wZ.btom.ud/qebuktzuyab.
 U'p faso ctkkudx neie t muo prie sr onto one orry lauklauk gribs etsuyc.
 Kirks or cra uv cra sryjez onus.

-The first thought the comes to mind when I see plaintext encryption is simple `rot` like ceaser cipher.
+The first thought the comes to mind when I see plaintext encryption is simple `rot` like caeser cipher.
 So, I tired rotating the letters for all possible combinations and nothing made sense.

 The next way to attack this is using frequency analysis.
 Note that frequency analysis in general, always works.
 If the plain text has been encoded using a single key and a letter `x` always maps to a letter `y`, then frequency analysis is the way to go.